Erasmus+ Using technology to present a problem-solving activity

 The team discussed initial plans for their meeting in Finland in February 2019, the international conference in Bangor, Northern Ireland, in August 2019 and the development of resources.

-Progress will be reviewed by the project team via its online meeting in December 2018, and also develop the learning, teaching and training activity to be hosted by Vamia, Finland.
+Progress was reviewed by the project team via its online meeting in December 2018, and they developed the learning, teaching and training activity to be hosted by Vamia, Finland.